The motivation for tsk is simple: make managing tasks as fast and easy as possible with a focus on small, ephemeral tasks.

 tsk help

 is always required, but can be modified later.
-A unique identifier is
+A unique, human-readable

 The contents of the stack may be printed using the